itsadityasai/Grump/README.md

 - colorama
 - psutil
-- hashlib
+- unicodedata

 To install these, run:

-`pip install colorama psutil hashlib`
+`pip install colorama psutil unicodedata`

 Once that's done, all you have to do is run `grump.py` .
 More on that below.